 ASPIRE Aotearoa is a partnership between major Aotearoa New Zealand research groups carrying out tobacco control research to help achieve the Smokefree Aotearoa 2025 goal equitably.
 We launched in July 2011.

 ASPIRE Aotearoa brings together leading tobacco control researchers and health service groups in Aotearoa and strengthens existing collaborations.
-ASPIRE Aotearoa is a University of Otago Research Theme.
+ASPIRE Aotearoa is currently a University of Otago Research Theme (having run as a Research Centre from 2019 to 2024).

 The ASPIRE Aotearoa tohu (logo) was developed by designer Zeus Te Ahuru (Ngāti Hikairo, Tūwharetoa).
 It reflects the importance of clean air for our tinana (body), wairua (who we are and connections), whānau (relationships and agency), and hinengaro (mental wellbeing).
 The koru design symbolises new life, strength, and peace.
 This reflects our commitment to achieving a tobacco free Aotearoa and the profound impact on our wellbeing reaching this goal will have.